-Strategic Direction Delivery Program 2018-2021 Provide land use plans, tools and advice that sustainably support the community.
+Strategic Direction Delivery Program 2018-2021 Thriving and Safe Place to Live Provide land use plans, tools and advice that sustainably support the community.

 There are no financial implications for Council as a consequence of the recommendations of this report.